ggbecker/content-navigator/README.md

   - template_sysctl
   - template_timer_enabled

-More details on templates you can find by activating the snippet on VSCode or on [ComplianceAsCode/content Templates Section of Developer Guide](https://github.com/ComplianceAsCode/content/blob/master/docs/manual/developer_guide.adoc#73-templating)
+More details on templates you can find by activating the respective snippet on VSCode or on [ComplianceAsCode/content Templates Section of Developer Guide](https://github.com/ComplianceAsCode/content/blob/master/docs/manual/developer_guide.adoc#732-list-of-available-templates)